-Responsibility/Partnerships Priority & Timing Resources Manager, Economic Development Other City staff Business and community groups Medium priority, to commence in the longer-term Minimal resources required to promote and receive community input
+Responsibility/Partnerships Priority & Timing Resources Manager, Economic Development Medium priority, to Minimal resources Other City staff commence in the required to promote and Business and community groups longer-term receive community , . input

 Strategy 17.
 Pursue the adoption of the BizPaL system to simplify the City's regulatory processes.